 The Route: Since the rail route was shut down, getting to Cáceres from Lisbon takes a while—the bus journey is a five-hour trip.
-Nonetheless, it'll cost less than $20 with GoEuro and will take you through some of the most stunning countryside in Iberia.
+Nonetheless, it'll cost around $35 with GoEuro and will take you through some of the most stunning countryside in Iberia.

 Where to Stay: The Hotel Parador, which is part of that UNESCO Heritage Old Town, feels more like a palace than a hotel, which probably comes from the fact that it actually is one.

 Where to Eat: Cuisine is what Cáceres does best, and Restaurant Javier Martin offers up a sterling tasting menu from one of the freshest and most exciting new chefs in town.